-Please join scholars Dr. Katy Barber and Dr. Melinda Marie Jetté for two presentations that will encourage attendees to consider the complexities surrounding the settlement of Oregon.
+Scholars Dr. Katy Barber and Dr. Melinda Marie Jetté encourage attendees to consider the complexities surrounding the settlement of Oregon.

 Klamath tribal citizen Kathleen Hill discusses the relationship between Indigenous people and settler-colonists in North America.
 While the sovereignty of Native nations is legally recognized, “white” systems of power continue to dominate and intrude into the lives of Native people.